Medical Dermatology for skin conditions like eczema

 Psoriasis is an incurable but very treatable condition of the skin caused by rapidly dividing skin cells that lead to thick, scaly plaques.
 These plaques often occur on the knees, elbows, and scalp, but can also develop on other body locations.
 Psoriasis can also involve the nails and joints.

-Dr. Cameron always screens his psoriasis patients for symptoms of psoriatic arthritis, and then through shared decision-making with his patients based on their disease severity and needs, chooses the best treatment option(s).
+We always screen psoriasis patients for symptoms of psoriatic arthritis and, through shared decision-making based on disease severity and individual needs, develop personalized treatment plans and select the most appropriate treatment options.

-If you or your child may have developed psoriasis, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child may have developed psoriasis, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Rashes

 Not every rash diagnosis is immediately apparent.
-Occasionally further testing (ie, blood tests, skin biopsies) may be needed to determine the cause of a rash and to rule out more rare diagnoses.
-Dr. Cameron prides himself on being highly accessible to his patients from their initial consultation through their diagnosis and treatment course.
+Occasionally, further testing such as blood work or skin biopsies may be needed to determine the cause of a rash and rule out less common diagnoses.
+We pride ourselves on being highly accessible to our patients from the initial consultation through diagnosis and treatment.

-If you have a new rash that you want diagnosed, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you have a new rash that you would like evaluated, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Rosacea

-Rosacea is a long-lasting condition of the skin that develops in adults and often in people with fair skin.
-The disease can present as mild changes (ie, transient flushing) or more extensive findings (ie, thickened skin texture changes with acne bumps).
+Rosacea is a long-lasting skin condition that often develops in adulthood and is more common in people with fair skin.
+It may present as mild flushing or more extensive skin texture changes with acne-like bumps.

-If you may have developed rosacea, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you believe you may have developed rosacea, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Skin Cancer

-Basal cell carcinoma (BCC) is the most common form of skin cancer.
-It is most likely to occur on areas of the skin that have been frequently sunburnt, especially the nose.
-While basal cell carcinoma tends to be slow growing, they do continue to grow over time and can invade surrounding structures.
-Therefore, diagnosis and treatment of BCC is important.
+Basal cell carcinoma (BCC) is the most common form of skin cancer and often develops on areas with significant sun exposure.
+Although it tends to grow slowly, it can continue to enlarge over time and invade surrounding structures, making early diagnosis and treatment important.

-Squamous cell carcinoma (SCC) is another common form of skin cancer and develops from chronic sun exposure.
-It is more likely than BCC to metastasize to other body parts (often the lymph nodes), making timely diagnosis and treatment of SCC critical.
+Squamous cell carcinoma (SCC) is another common form of skin cancer associated with chronic sun exposure.
+SCC has a greater potential to spread to other parts of the body, which makes timely diagnosis and treatment critical.

-Melanoma is the deadliest form of skin cancer and can arise from pre-existing moles or arise on its own on the skin, eyes, nails, or mucous membranes.
-Early diagnosis and treatment of melanoma is essential as it can spread quickly to other parts of the body.
+Melanoma is the deadliest form of skin cancer and may arise from existing moles or develop independently on the skin, eyes, nails, or mucous membranes.
+Early detection and treatment are essential because melanoma can spread quickly.

-If you or your child has a skin lesion you are concerned about or want a skin cancer screening, then consider scheduling an appointment with Dr. Cameron.
+If you or your child has a concerning skin lesion or would like a skin cancer screening, consider scheduling an appointment with Cameron Dermatology.

 Skin Cancer Screenings

-If you or your child has a skin lesion you are concerned about or you want a skin cancer screening, then consider scheduling an appointment with Dr. Cameron.
+If you have a concerning skin lesion or would like a skin cancer screening, consider scheduling an appointment with Cameron Dermatology.

 Vitiligo

-Vitiligo is an autoimmune condition where your own body’s immune system attacks your melanocytes, the pigment-producing cells in our bodies.
-Vitiligo results in areas of skin without pigment.
-Vitiligo can affect small areas of the skin or the entire body, including mucous membranes, eyes, and hair-bearing areas.
-Unfortunately, vitiligo rarely self-resolves and is considered a chronic condition.
+Vitiligo is an autoimmune condition in which the immune system attacks melanocytes, the pigment-producing cells in the body.
+This results in areas of skin losing pigment.
+Vitiligo can affect small areas of the skin or larger portions of the body, including mucous membranes, eyes, and hair-bearing areas.
+Unfortunately, vitiligo is considered a chronic condition and rarely resolves on its own.

-If you or your child may have developed vitiligo, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child may have developed vitiligo, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Warts

-Warts are caused by an infectious virus from the HPV (human papillomavirus) family that has infected damaged skin.
-Depending on their location, severity, and the patient’s needs, Dr. Cameron utilizes a variety of treatments for warts.
-These include prescription topical therapies, cryotherapy (freezing with liquid nitrogen), intralesional candida injections, and topical cantharidin treatments.
-While some patients are lucky and one treatment wakes up the immune system and warts disappear, warts can be stubborn and sometimes require more than one treatment.
+Warts are caused by an infectious virus from the HPV (human papillomavirus) family that infects damaged skin.
+Depending on their location, severity, and each patient’s needs, treatment options for warts may include prescription topical therapies, cryotherapy (freezing with liquid nitrogen), intralesional candida injections, and topical cantharidin treatments.

-If you or your child may have a wart, then consider scheduling an appointment with Dr. Cameron for further evaluation.
+If you or your child may have developed a wart, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.